Using QcleanUI to Fix Installation Issues with Quicken for Windows

 - Repeat steps 2 and 3 for each user on your computer.

 - In the C:\Program Files or C:\Program Files (x86) folder, right-click the Quicken installation folder.
 Select Rename, give the folder a different, unique name, then press Enter.
+Note: Depending on system settings, this folder may not be created.
+If you do not see this folder in this location, you can continue to the next step.

-- Restart your computer, and install Quicken again.
+- Restart your computer and install Quicken again.

 If you need help reinstalling from a CD copy, you can find it here.